sla80/SmartSvgViewer/README.md

 - Lightweight.
 The executable file is < 100 KB in size.
 And the installer is an MSI file, < 500 KB.
 - Automatic daily check for updates.
 One-click updates are downloaded, installed and launched in just a few seconds.
 - MIT License.
 Free of charge for personal and commercial use.
+### Where can I get it?
+Download the MSI installer from “Smart SVG Viewer” website: [sla80.github.io/SmartSvgViewer](https://sla80.github.io/SmartSvgViewer/)
 ### Why create another image viewer?
 I couldn't find any working SVG viewer with Thumbnail Gallery.
 Most popular viewers don't work: